In this article:

 - The time you expect to stay in your next residence matters

 Of course, check current mortgage rates unless you can pay cash.
-They significantly influence the cost of homeownership.Verify your new rate (Feb 16th, 2019)
+They significantly influence the cost of homeownership.Time to make a move?
+Let us find the right mortgage for you

 Spoiler alert!
 When you click on a headline posed as a question on a news story, the answer is No. “Is Angela Merkel a secret Muslim?”
 No. “Are aliens running MIT?”
 No. Just occasionally, the answer is, “Your guess is as good as ours” (as in, “Will this winter be the worst on record?”) but it’s nearly always No.